University of Michigan Library

 Novice users lack a working library search mental model

-Many students receive limited library instruction, meaning they don't understand fundamental terminology such as catalogs, databases, and subscriptions.
-This makes Library Search's result categories essentially meaningless to them.
+Many students receive limited library instruction, meaning they don't understand fundamental terminology such as catalogs, databases, and licensed material.
+This makes Library Search's information architecture essentially meaningless to them until they learn these distinctions.

 Actions: